-- Keep it short – you have a split second to capture people’s attention.
+- Keep it short – you have a split second to capture people’s attention

-- Don’t be salesy – write like you’re sending an email to someone you actually know.
+- Don’t be salesy – write like you’re sending an email to someone you actually know

-- Personalise your emails – emails are 26% more likely to be opened if they have a customised email subject line.
+- Personalise your emails – emails are 26% more likely to be opened if they have a customised email subject line

-- Try asking questions, this may pique people’s interest.
+- Try asking questions, this may pique people’s interest

 - Make your prospects feel that by opening your email, they will be gaining something.
-This may be a discount on your products or services or helpful advice.
+This may be a discount on your products or services or helpful advice

-Use the Before-After-Bridge (BAB) technique:
+- Use the Before-After-Bridge (BAB) technique (more about this below)

-Before – Here’s your world now
+Before: Here’s your world now

-After – This is what the world would be like if you solved this problem
+After: This is what the world would be like if you solved this problem

-Bridge – Here’s how to get there
+Bridge: Here’s how to get there

 According to behavioral psychologists, humans are motivated to take action by two things: pleasure and pain.
 The BAB formula uses this universal trigger which not only grabs the reader’s attention, it also compels them to respond.